Spina Bifida comes from a latin term which means “split spine”.

 Genetic testing and counselling, specific to your family circumstances may be something you wish to discuss with your doctor.

 There is a link between Spina Bifida and the intake of folate (folic acid) in the diet before and during pregnancy.
 Wheat flour is now fortified with folic acid in Australia.
-Folic Acid is a B vitamin (B11) that comes from foods like:
+Folic acid is a B vitamin (B11) that comes from foods like:

 - Leafy green vegetables.

-- Citrus fruits,
+- Citrus fruits, liver

-It is important for a healthy growing baby.
+Folic acid is important for a healthy growing baby.
 Women planning to have a baby should take folic acid supplements.
 About 70% of cases are reduced by taking folic acid supplements.

 - For the general population, the recommended dose is 0.5mg a day.